|Nutritional Guidelines (per serving)|

 |Dietary Fiber 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I found the Cuban Rose in the "Cuban Concoctions" chapter of "The Old Waldorf-Astoria Bar Book".
-It is one of those simple rum cocktails that were a hit in the early 20th century and it brings together one of my favorite flavor combinations: orange juice and grenadine.
+The Cuban rose cocktail can be found in the "Cuban Concoctions" chapter of the "The Old Waldorf-Astoria Bar Book."
+It is one of the simple rum cocktails that were a smash hit in the early 20th century and it is a beautiful cocktail.
+The drink's appeal has not been lost over the years and you'll enjoy that familiar and delicious combination of orange juice and grenadine.

 It's interesting that every cocktail in this section of the 1934 bartending guide lists "Bacardi" instead of "rum."
 It points to a time when the brand dominated the rum market, a status that it would hold for much of the century.
 There was also a certain fascination with Cuba among American drinkers at this time.
 During Prohibition, the island was a favorite retreat for those wishing to legally imbibe and a refuge for many U.S. bartenders who would otherwise have been out of work.

 Where Bacardi may have been the preferred choice back then and used more as a generic term for all rum, today there are numerous white rum options to enjoy in cocktails like this.

 Gather the ingredients.

 In a cocktail shaker filled with ice, pour the rum, orange juice, and grenadine.

 - Though white rum is the preferred style for this drink, try it with an aged rum to give the drink a little more depth.

 - Fresh-squeezed orange juice is highly recommended.
 The average orange yields 2 to 3 ounces, so you'll have more than enough juice from a single fruit for a few cocktails.